garrettdotdev/digital-cv/README.md

 - Built an automated system to provision and deploy content-marketing sites in **under 35 seconds**, seamlessly integrated with TSI’s SaaS product, ResultFlow.
 - Designed and maintained a fully custom WordPress build with a pre-styled theme and pre-configured plugins, saving clients an estimated **16 hours of setup time** and enabling rapid deployment of polished and performant content-marketing sites.
 - Delivered **65 releases over four years**, evolving the InstaBlog System into a fully-managed service.
-- Achieved over **90% adoption rate** across TSI’s client base by simplifying onboarding and reducing technical barriers.
+- Achieved over **90% adoption rate** by simplifying onboarding and reducing technical barriers.

 *Technologies: PHP; Javascript; Bash; AWS EC2, ELB, Route53, RDS (Amazon Aurora/MySQL); Git; Docker; WordPress*